-All the mothers were diagnosed with COVID-19 by realtime reverse-transcriptase-polymerase-chain-reaction (RT-PCR) assays of nasal and pharyngeal swabs, in accordance with WHO guidance (16).
-We collected clinical records, breastfeeding history, and laboratory findings related to SARS-CoV-2 of 14 mothers and their infants during hospital stay and in the 6 weeks after discharge.
+64 All the mothers were diagnosed with COVID-19 by real-time reverse-transcriptase-polymerase-

+65 chain-reaction (RT-PCR) assays of nasal and pharyngeal swabs, in accordance with WHO guidance

+66 [17].
+We collected clinical records, breastfeeding history, and laboratory findings related to SARS-

+67 CoV-2 of 14 mothers and their infants during hospital stay and in the six weeks after discharge.

-Newborn follow up was performed during the first month of life or until the finding of two sequential negative swabs.
+Newborn follow up was performed during the first month of life or until the finding of two sequentialnegative swabs.

-Sample Collection
+70 2.2 Sample Collection

-Milk collection was performed with a dedicated breast-pump in 10 of the mothers and in four with manual expression.
-All mothers were advised to follow strict hygienic rules according to international recommendations (17, 18).
-For milk expression mothers wore a disposable surgical face mask, washed their hands with water and soap for at least 20 s, cleaned their breast with warm water and soap and then dried it with a clean paper towel.
-Immediately after breast milk was collected and transferred in sterile single-use plastic containers and stored in a freezer at -20° C. Eight mothers expressed their milk in the hospital (cases 4, 6, 8, 9, 11, 12, 13, 14), five mothers expressed it at home (cases 1, 2, 5, 7, 10), and one mother (case 3) expressed the first two samples in the hospital and the following four samples at home.
+Milk collection was performed with a dedicated breast-pump in ten of the mothers and in four with 71 manual expression.
+All mothers were advised to follow strict hygienic rules according to 72 international recommendations [18,19].
+For milk expression mothers wore a disposable surgical face 73 mask, washed their hands with water and soap for at least 20 seconds, cleaned their breast with warm 74 water and soap and then dried it with a clean paper towel.
+Immediately after breast milk was collected 75 76 and transferred in sterile single-use plastic containers and stored in a freezer at -20°C. Eight mothers 77 expressed their milk in the hospital (cases 4, 6, 8, 9,11,12,13,14), five mothers expressed it at home (cases 1, 2, 5, 7, 10), and one mother (case 3) expressed the first two samples in the hospital and the 78 79 following four samples at home.

-Detection Methods of SARS-CoV-2 in Human Milk by RT-PCR
+80 2.3 Detection Methods of SARS-CoV-2 in human milk by rt-PCR

-Analysis of the milk samples was carried out by the Laboratory of Clinical Microbiology at the San Luigi Gonzaga Hospital, Orbassano, Italy.
-Positivity to SARS-CoV-2 in milk samples from Case 3 was confirmed by the Microbiology and Virology Unit at City of Health and Science of Turin, Italy.
+Analysis of the milk samples was carried out by the Laboratory of Clinical Microbiology at the 81 San Luigi Gonzaga Hospital, Orbassano, Italy.
+Positivity to SARS-CoV-2 in milk samples from Case 82 83 3 was confirmed by the Microbiology and Virology Unit at City of Health and Science of Turin, Italy.
 Before analyzing milk samples, the analytical methods were tested for use in milk.
-To this aim, the SARS-CoV-2 positive control plasmid provided by the manufacturer of the analytical kits, was added to a milk sample collected in February 2019 from an Italian woman, almost 1 year before the onset of the COVID-19 outbreak in Italy and therefore surely negative for SARS-CoV-2.
-In both laboratories the positive control was properly detected by RT-PCR generating a standard amplification curve and a threshold cycle similar to that obtained when the analytical methods were used in routine diagnostic procedures.
-At the San Luigi Gonzaga Hospital RNA was extracted from milk specimens using the BD MAXTM ExKTM TNA-3 and determined by rRT-PCR targeting the SARS-CoV-2S gene by using the VIASURE SARS-CoV-2 Real Time PCR Detection Kit (CertTest, Zaragoza, Spain).
-Real-Time qPCR reactions were performed on BD MAX RT-PCR apparatus (Becton Dickinson).
+To this aim, 84 the SARS-CoV-2 positive control plasmid provided by the manufacturer of the analytical kits, was 85 added to a milk sample collected in February 2019 from an Italian woman, almost one year before the 86 onset of the COVID-19 outbreak in Italy and therefore surely negative for SARS-CoV-2.
+In both 87 laboratories the positive control was properly detected by RT-PCR generating a standard 88 amplification curve and a threshold cycle similar to that obtained when the analytical methods were 89 used in routine diagnostic procedures.
+At the San Luigi Gonzaga Hospital RNA was extracted from 90 milk specimens using the BD MAXTM ExKTM TNA-3 and determined by rRT-PCR targeting the 91 SARS-CoV-2 S gene by using the VIASURE SARS-CoV-2 Real Time PCR Detection Kit (CertTest, 92

+Zaragoza, Spain).
+Real-time qPCR reactions were performed on BD MAX RT-PCR apparatus (Becton Dickinson).
 At the Microbiology and Virology Unit of City of Health and Science of Turin, extraction was carried out with the QIAsymphony DSP Virus/Pathogen Midi Kit (Qiagen) and amplification with the Seegene AllplexTM 2019-nCoV Assay (target genes: E, N, RdRp).